What to Eat in Boston: 8 Can’t-Miss Foods

 8. Brunch

-I’ve also got plenty of ideas for things to do in Boston when you’re not stuffing your face, see the end of the post.
+I’ve also got plenty of ideas for things to do in Boston when you’re not stuffing your face – see the end of this article.

 I generally like to explore foodie cities by myself, but every now and then when I’m short on time I’ll take a food tour to hit the best spots in town.

 In Boston, this Politically Incorrect Food Tour is my favourite food tour.
 It’s a lighthearted tour (with a smattering of swearing) with plenty of food.
-I’ve written a whole post about it here.
+I’ve written a whole post about the experience here.

 But there are plenty more Boston food tours to choose from, including tours themed around pizza and donuts, as well as guides that throw in some history as well.
 Below are some options to explore.